6 Hispanic Heritage Month Facts Students Should Learn About

 This was three months after George E. Brown — a congressman from California — introduced legislation to celebrate such a week, thanks to the Hispanic constituents in his district.
 Congress passed the bill on September 17, leading to the president's proclamation.

-Hispanic Heritage Week Expanded to a Month in 1988
+2. Hispanic Heritage Week Expanded to a Month in 1988

 Hispanic Heritage Week became Hispanic Heritage Month under President Ronald Reagan in 1988.
 This change was initiated by Esteban Torres, another California congressman.
 He created H.R.
 3182, which proposed the extension to a month-long period.

-Although this bill didn't make it out of the House of Representatives, Illinois Senator Paul Simon picked up the slack and introduced S. 2200 to the Senate, a comparable piece of legislation.
+Although this bill didn’t make it out of the House of Representatives, Illinois Senator Paul Simon picked up the slack and introduced S. 2200 to the Senate — a comparable piece of legislation.
 This amended the original bill that first created Hispanic Heritage Week.

 Fortunately, this legislation managed to make it to the desk of President Reagan, who signed it on August 17, 1988.
 And on September 14, 1989, President George H.W.
 Bush issued Proclamation 6021, making the extension official.

-In addition, it's important to note that Hispanic culture is a vital aspect of American culture as a whole.
+The history of the movement is important, but it is important to note that Hispanic culture is a vital aspect of American culture as a whole.
 While a month-long celebration is a great way to highlight Hispanic heritage in the U.S., the culture and peoples are worthy of recognition every day of the year.

-Hispanic Heritage Month Represents the Culture and Interests of Both Hispanic and Latino/a People
+5. Hispanic Heritage Month Represents the Culture and Interests of Both Hispanic and Latino/a People

 Hispanic Heritage Month also celebrates people living in the United States who have ancestors in the above countries, which is what makes them Hispanic.
 This term was first coined in the 1970s after the Census was created.